-His writing explores themes in British and Scandinavian folklore, with a focus on the relationship between ritual language and the natural environment.
+His work explores themes in British and Scandinavian folklore, with a focus on the relationship between ritual and the natural environment.
 His doctoral thesis (in progress with the School of Celtic and Scottish Studies at the University of Edinburgh) is an analysis of Shetland fishermen’s ‘haf’ words – alternate words and phrases that were once commonly used at the fishing grounds to ensure good fortune.

 He is the co-curator of Bonspiel (a series of live events in Thomson’s Tower in Duddingston, Edinburgh), and the co-founder of Folklore Tapes (a record label and artist collective responding to British folk arcana).